shenxianpeng/atlassian-api-py/README.md

 Bug
 ```

-Put your username and password in a configuration file `config.ini`, for example:
+Save your username and password in a configuration file `config.ini`, for example:

 ```markdown
 [jira]